jimcurtis/openwhisk-katacoda/2-knative-demo/04-eventing-component.md

 ``oc apply -f eventing/030-subscription.yaml``{{execute}}

 And by that, events coming through our source are now dispatched via a channel to the service that we created in the beginning of this tutorial.
 We can actually see the events by having a look at the logs of our application.
+First, let's see if the pod is running.

+``oc get pods``{{execute}}

+Then, let's use the `oc logs` command to show the logs for the container within the pod.

 ``oc logs -c user-container --since=1m $(oc get pods | grep -m1 -E "dumpy.*deployment.*Running" | awk '{print $1}')``{{execute}}

+And you can't watch the deployments via the OpenShift Web Console if you go to that tab/window and click on the Montoring tab.
+You will see the Pods as well as the Deployments.